Depression: A Common Mental Health Condition

 Common Types of Depressive Disorders

-While the term “depression” is often used as a general descriptor for feeling sad or down, there are actually various types of depressive disorders that can manifest in different ways.
+While the term “depression” is often used as a general descriptor for feeling sad or down, there are various types of depressive disorders that can manifest in different ways.

 Some of the most prevalent types of depression include: